Introduction to Industry: Help Desk Technician

 Goodwill of the Olympics and Rainier Region

-The Introduction to Industry Skills Training Program provides approximately twelve (12) hours of classroom instruction and hands-on training each week for eight (8) weeks.
+The Help Desk Tech Skills Training Program provides approximately twelve (12) hours of classroom instruction and hands-on training each week for ten (10) weeks.
 Classes are small, allowing for hands-on support in the classroom, and to qualify, students must be at least 18 years of age.
-This course prepares the participants for entry-level jobs in the tech industry as helpdesk technicians or IT technicians.
-Participants will be introduced to the prevailing computer functions along with the how to managing and maintaining a laptop and a desktop.
-This IT Fundamental course will also touch on the concept of System applications and software applications.
-Because the need to train people with tangible skills outweighs the one to training them solely with the knowledge, this course is centered on a strong built-in series of lab sessions.
+This course prepares the participants for entry-level jobs in the tech industry as help desk technicians or IT technicians.
+Participants will be introduced to the prevailing computer functions along with the how to of managing and maintaining a laptop and a desktop.
+This Help Desk Tech course will also touch on the concept of System applications and software applications.
+Because the need to train people with tangible skills is critical this course is centered on a strong built-in series of lab sessions.
 Participants will be attending two lab sessions per week.

 Financial information